w0lF07/junit-get-started/README.md

 * Create your personal new test class under `src/test/java/org/jbossoutreach/` eg: `GargAnujApplicationTest`
 * Always start class name with Caps
+* Do not edit ApplicationTest class.
+* Do not edit `src/main/java` for junit test making task.
 * Add 5 test cases in your test class
 * Verify that `./gradlew clean test` build successfully before submitting pull request.